Discover the Joys of Sunset with Birds

 Despite their name, you can occasionally see common nighthawks foraging during the day.
 They’re most active at night, though.
 Nighthawks have long, slender wings and a seemingly erratic flight pattern.
 You’ll be alerted to their presence by hearing a pzeent call that sounds similar to a woodcock’s.
 Watch closely as they zip and dart around, catching flying insects.

-The dawn chorus can be a sight and a sound to behold, but give evening birding a try.
+The dawn chorus can be a sight and a sound to behold, but giving sunsets with birds a try.
 You won’t be disappointed.
 From owls to woodcocks, and from swifts to nighthawks, there is a lot to see.
 And the best part is you don’t have to wake up early to catch all of the action.